Sunday, April 14, 2024

 I sat closer to the back.
 The ceremony lasted close to three hours.
 The presenters pronounced the book "The Illustrated A.I."
 I took home a program!

-The program got bend all to hell on my trip home, but I'll still keep it forever.
+The program got bent all to hell on my trip home, but I'll still keep it forever.
 It's listed in the program!
 The Nib ended up winning the award, but I still had a fun time and was excited to attend and to have some of my work nominated.

 Later on in the year, the anthology was nominated again, this time for best humor comic, and this time...it won!